sejgit/udi-hunterdouglas-pg3/POLYGLOT_CONFIG.md

 [This thread](https://forum.universal-devices.com/forum/439-hunter-douglas/) on UDI forums has more details, ask questions there.

- 1. This is for HunterDouglas V3 API only, V2 API is out of scope
+ 1. **IMPORTANT:** This is for HunterDouglas V3 API only, V2 API is out of scope

  2. Best to set your gateway(s) to a determined IP through your router